 In Chinatown, we were transported to a little piece of China in Vancouver.
 We visited the Dr. Sun Yat-Sen Garden, an oasis of tranquility in the middle of the city.
 We tried dim sum in a local supermarket, and it was delightful.

-What to do in Vancouver: View of False Creek
+Thing to do in Vancouver #8: Stroll at False Creek

 False Creek is a perfect place for a relaxing stroll.
 We walked along the shore, appreciating the view of the boats and Vancouver’s skyline.
 The tip is to take this walk in the late afternoon to see the sunset.